A Count Immortal

 “Holding your breath will not save you either.”
 He lowered his voice to a whisper.
 “Your heartbeat is what betrays you Catherine.”

-He pulled a white monogrammed kerchief with the letters VV from his pocket and dabbed the corners of his mouth.
+He pulled a white monogrammed kerchief with the letters VV from his pocket, dabbed the corners of his mouth, and stepped over her corpse back toward his mansion on the hill.

 © Desarae Damschen All Rights Reserved.